kielni/photos/README.md

 For trips, add captions, generate HTML, and resize for web.
 Delete uninteresting old photos from phone and Amazon Photos.

+Select photos form iPhone photos: rate, then copy to staging Copy all from staging to to staging/to-family-share From iPhoto
+  - import from staging/to-family-share
+  - from Imports, share to Family share
+  - ?? remove duplicates: sort by date taken
+  - export unmodified originals to family-share-export Move family-share-export/* to staging
+Batch rename with Exif datetime filename
+Sort by filename
+De-dupe

 ### everyday photos

   - Copy photos from phones (automatically) and waterproof camera (manually) to Mac.
   - Review photos with ACDSee and add a rating to the good ones.
-  - Copy rated photos to `~/Pictures/sync` directory.
+  - Copy rated photos to `~/Pictures/staging` directory.
   - Standardize filenames to `datetime-index.ext`.
   - Move to <code>~/Pictures/amazon-keep/_year_</code> to sync to Amazon Photos album.
   - Sync to <code>s3://photos-bucket/_year_</code> for archiving.